Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 For a single-step training approach $$\mathbf{s}^{(0)} = \mathbf{x}_{t+1}$$,
 while for a multi-step training approach $$\mathbf{s}^{(0)} = \mathbf{x}_{t+1:t+h}$$.<d-footnote>In practice, $R_\theta$ can also be trained to predict the Gaussian noise that has been added to the data sample using a score matching objective <d-cite key="ho2020ddpm"></d-cite>.</d-footnote>
-We use the latter as a baseline since this is common in the related field of video diffusion models, and it is established that multi-step training aids inference rollout performance and stability <d-cite key="weyn2019canmachines, ravuri2021skilful, brandstetter2022message"></d-cite>.
+We use the latter as a baseline since this is common in the related field of video diffusion models
+<d-cite key="{voleti2022mcvd, ho2022videodiffusion, yang2022diffusion, singer2022makeavideo, ho2022imagenvideo, harvey2022flexiblevideos"></d-cite>,
+and it is has been established that multi-step training aids inference rollout performance and stability <d-cite key="weyn2019canmachines, ravuri2021skilful, brandstetter2022message"></d-cite>.
 Lastly, autoregressive single-step forecasting with a standard diffusion model would be extremely time-consuming during inference time.

 ## DYffusion: Dynamics-informed Diffusion Model